 Attendance in this course is recommended, but it is not required.
-Please access class via Zoom at the designated start time.
 You can also access content on Canvas.
+Please keep in mind that while attendance is not required, it may be difficult to comprehend fully the content.
+This may affect performance in class.